Twin study: Probandwise concordance

 For a group of twins in which at least one member of each pair is affected, probandwise concordance is a measure of the proportion of twins who have the illness who have an affected twin and can be calculated with the formula of 2C/(2C+D), in which C is the number of concordant pairs and D is the number of discordant pairs.

 For example, consider a group of 10 twins that have been pre-selected to have one affected member.
 During the course of the study, four other previously non-affected members become affected, giving a probandwise concordance of 8/(8+6) or 8/14 or 57%.

+Higher twin births rates

+Some areas have twin birth rates far above the global average—up to six times higher than elsewhere, with hundreds of twin pairs among just a few thousand families.
+This phenomenon is not seen in nearby villages, making it a highly localized mystery.

+Despite early theories attributing high twinning rates to genetic, environmental, or dietary factors, research concluded that these occurrences are best explained by statistical probability.
+His findings suggest that a 1% global twin birth rate means certain areas will naturally show higher rates simply due to chance—akin to long streaks in coin tosses—without requiring any special biological or environmental explanation.
+Extensive studies have failed to identify unique genetic markers or external causes, reinforcing the argument that high twin birth rates are random statistical outliers, not evidence of hidden factors, and reminding us that human tendency to seek patterns often overlooks the role of pure chance in nature.